GoogleContainerTools/kpt-functions-sdk/README.md

                         Overwrite configs if they exist.
 ```

-There are corresponding scripts in `package.json` for sub-commands provided by the CLI.
+There are corresponding scripts in `package.json` for the sub-commands provided by the CLI.

 To see the help message: